Happy (manga character): In other media

 In addition to the manga and its anime adaptation, Happy makes appearances in various other media related to Fairy Tail.
 In the 2012 film Fairy Tail the Movie: Phoenix Priestess, Happy joins his team in helping a priestess called Éclair reach her destination; he also makes an appearance in the one-shot prologue manga created by Hiro Mashima for the film, as well as its animated adaptation.
-In the 2017 film Fairy Tail: Dragon Cry, Happy and other Fairy Tail members are assigned by the king of Fiore to recover the stolen Dragon Cry staff from another kingdom; Happy's fur turns red for a portion of the film as a side effect of eating one of the local fruit, which persists until he finally breathes fire.
+In the 2017 film Fairy Tail: Dragon Cry, Happy and other Fairy Tail members are assigned by the king of Fiore to recover the stolen Dragon Cry staff from another kingdom; Happy's fur turns red for a portion of the film as a side effect of eating one of the local fruits, which persists until he breathes fire.

 Happy is also a character in all nine Fairy Tail original video animations (OVAs).
 In the first OVA, he gives a tour of the guild's all-female dormitory to Wendy Marvell and Carla; in the second, he is depicted as an academy professor; in the third, he is sent six years into the past by a magic book; in the fourth, Happy goes to a camp to support his friends' training for the Grand Magic Games; in the fifth, he spends time at a water park; the sixth is a crossover OVA of Fairy Tail and Hiro Mashima's Rave Master series, where Happy meets Rave Master protagonists Haru Glory and Elie; in the seventh, Happy participates in a penalty game; in the eighth, he tries to cheer Mavis Vermillion up by finding one of her missing belongings; and in the ninth, Happy attends a Christmas party held at Lucy's house.
 He also appears in every light novel based on the series, including one set in the Edo period, as well as one which is inspired by the Alice in Wonderland novel.

-Happy makes a minor appearance in the Fairy Tail spin-off manga Blue Mistral, which focuses on the characters Wendy and Carla in their early membership of the guild.
+Happy makes a minor appearance in the Fairy Tail spin-off manga Fairy Tail Blue Mistral, which focuses on the characters Wendy and Carla in their early membership of the guild.
 He also features as the main protagonist of the manga Fairy Tail: Happy's Heroic Adventure, written and illustrated by Kenshirō Sakamoto.

 Happy is a playable character in several Fairy Tail video games, such as the 2010 PlayStation Portable action video game Fairy Tail: Portable Guild developed by Konami, and its two sequels: Fairy Tail: Portable Guild 2, released in 2011, and Fairy Tail: Zeref Awakens, released in 2012.